nanovis/DiffFit/README.md

       2. DiffFit is very robust against this parameter, so very often, you don't have to change it.
       3. To get the best performance, change the level to a value where you can see some secondary structures (alpha-helices or beta sheets).
 4. In the DiffFit panel, go to the `Interactive` tab.
 Click `Fit`.
 5. After computing, DiffFit will automatically go to the `View` tab and select the top fit.
 You may change the threshold values.
 Usually, the defaults work fine.
 We explain all the parameters at the end.
+6. You can now click on the rows to go through the fitting results.
+You may sort the table by a different metric by clicking the header (by default, the table is sorted by `Density`).
+7. Once you find a plausible fit, you may use ChimeraX's Fit in Map tool (or a command similar to `fit #1 in #2`) to refine the placement.
+8. If you have a ground truth structure to compare with, you may open that structure and use a command similar to `rmsd #1 to #3` to calculate the RMSD.
+Check the [RMSD doc](https://www.cgl.ucsf.edu/chimerax/docs/user/commands/rmsd.html) for more.
-6. In the `Interactive` tab, you may click `Options` to change the fitting parameters.
+9. In the `Interactive` tab, you may click `Options` to change the fitting parameters.
-7. In the `Settings` tab, you may change the global settings of DiffFit.
+10. In the `Settings` tab, you may change the global settings of DiffFit.
 The benchmark table in our paper uses `Fit atoms: All atoms` on an Nvidia RTX 4090 GPU.
-8. You can find the computing time in the ChimeraX log window, usually at the right.
+11. You can find the computing time in the ChimeraX log window, usually at the right.
 Look for `DiffFit total time elapsed: `.
 The first run is slightly slower as there are some global initialization processes.
-9. If you are interested in comparing DiffFit with the ChimeraX Fit in Map command, you may run a command similar to `fit #1 in #2 search 1000`.
-Check its [doc](https://www.cgl.ucsf.edu/chimerax/docs/user/commands/fitmap.html) for more.
+12. If you are interested in comparing DiffFit with the ChimeraX Fit in Map command, you may run a command similar to `fit #1 in #2 search 1000`.
+Check the [fitmap doc](https://www.cgl.ucsf.edu/chimerax/docs/user/commands/fitmap.html) for more.